wso2-attic/module-ethereum/ethereum/Package.md

     personal.newAccount()
     ```

-4. To start the miner, use the following command in the Geth JavaScript console.
+4. To start the mine, use the following command in the Geth JavaScript console.
     ```
     miner.start()
     ```